 More important, California’s persistent budget deficits have been brought on by sharp budgetary increases, particularly during the technology boom of the late 1990s.
 This problem could best be handled by a constitutional revenue or spending limit.
 During the 1990s, limits such as Colorado’s Taxpayer’s Bill of Rights and Washington State’s I-601 have demonstrated success at limiting the growth of government.
 Furthermore, Governor Schwarzenegger needs to look no farther than his own state for another example of an effective spending limit.

 California’s Gann Limit, which was approved by 74 percent of California voters during the tax revolt in 1979, placed a low limit on appropriations of tax revenue.
 Indeed, between 1980 and 1991, California’s rank in state per-capita expenditures fell from seventh to 16th.
 Its rank in per-capita revenues showed a similar decline during the same time period.
 Subsequent ballot initiatives in the late 1980s and early 1990s severely weakened the Gann Limit, rendering it virtually powerless.
 However, the Gann Limit still provides a working model of how a spending limit could work in California.

 Governor Schwarzenegger erred when he failed to aggressively pursue a similar constitutional spending limit after his inauguration.
 Even though he has done an admirable job in limiting spending since then, he will not be governor forever.
 The window of opportunity for enacting serious fiscal reform may therefore be closing.
 Ensuring California’s long-term fiscal solvency by revamping the tax code and placing effective limits on government growth would be a great legacy for Governor Schwarzenegger to leave behind.

-– Michael New is an assistant professor at the University of Alabama and a fellow at the Witherspoon Institute in Princeton, NJ.
+–Michael New is an assistant professor at the University of Alabama and an adjunct scholar at the Cato Institute.